As a school we believe the wearing of uniform has the following advantages:

 PE Uniform Education Kit

-It is important that children have a change of clothes for PE and the following basic kit is recommended: royal blue shorts, a T-shirt in their house colour – red, blue, green or yellow, as appropriate, trainers/pumps.
+It is important that children have a change of clothes for PE and the following basic kit is recommended: royal blue shorts, a T-shirt in their house colour – red, blue, green or purple, as appropriate, trainers/pumps.
 Children should bring a named PE bag (e.g. drawstring bag) to hold their PE kit.

 For outdoor games the children may also wish to wear trainers and tracksuits/ green fleeces during cold weather (no hoodies).